[Content under construction]

 Ida Smith was born in rural Brunswick County Virginia; the only girl of 9 children.
 Her deceased parents taught her the love for God, family and work.
 She has been in the office management field of work for more than 20 years.
 Her love for being of service has lead Ida to use her talents in many different places and with many people including workforce development training skills of inner city men and women in Baltimore, MD. and Washington DC; life skills training in prison in Maryland and presently volunteering work with cancer patients at the Virginia Hospital Center.
 Ida enjoy cooking, reading, practicing Reiki and being with her family including her three adult children, Rana, Butch, Jr. and Marc and her 6 grandchildren.

 Aaron Rhodes is Native Northern Virginian who has always had a desire to work in the education field because of his belief that every child has the ability to learn when taught to the learning modality that best suits them.
-He grew up with a sister, two brothers and his parents, which modeled how to live a Christ-centered life daily.
-Aaron is committed to sharing Jesus’ love to all those that he comes in contact with.
+He grew up with a sister, two brothers and his parents, who modeled how to live a Christ-centered life.

-He began working with children in high school during Vacation Bible School and it was then that he realized his passion and calling to work with young children.
-Later, Aaron worked for 6 years at the preschool located in his home church and while working there completed his Child Development Associates and BS degree from Liberty University in Early Childhood Education Interdisciplinary Studies.
+Aaron previously worked for 6 years at the preschool located in his home church and while working there completed his Child Development Associates and BS in Early Childhood Education from Liberty University .
 He has also presented twice in the VAECE Conference in Richmond, Virginia on the topic, “The Benefits of Men in Early Childhood Education”.
 Aaron’s goal at MVBC Preschool is to foster a community of learners in which everybody learns and grow together to ensure that all the children fully develop their wide array of skills and talents, while feeling loved and supported by all the people they encounter during their time here.

 One of his favorite quotes on education comes from George Carlin who said, “Don’t just teach your kids to read, teach them to question what they read.
 Teach them to question everything.”